 The FIA banned traction control in 1994.
 Traction control had been seen on a Formula 1 car for the first time in 1990.
 However, traction control returned to F1 in 2001, before being banned once again in 2008.
 Traction control hasn’t been seen in Formula 1 since.

-In the early 1990s, the cars were extremely difficult to drive, and the newly introduced driver assist took the fear of car control away for a few seasons.
+In the early 1990s, the cars were extremely difficult to drive, and the newly introduced driver assist made things much easier for a few seasons.
 However, it wasn’t long before it came back.
 The ban was lifted in 2001, and drivers were once again able to fearlessly accelerate out of corners at full throttle, knowing that they most likely wouldn’t lose control of the car.

 Making It Easier